jbilander/Vampire_V4_Standalone_Enclosure/README.md

 Bottom part:

-I printed this part using PLA 60% infill, 220/80°C (Nozzle/Bed temp) and with a Brim slicing in Cura...Print took about 8h to finish.
+I printed this part using PLA 60% infill, 220/80°C (Nozzle/Bed temp) and with a Brim slicing in Cura...Print took about 8h to finish for Mr Ender.

 <a href="images/Enclosure_for_Vampire_V4_Standalone_pic22.jpg">
 <img src="images/Enclosure_for_Vampire_V4_Standalone_pic22.jpg" width="252" height="189">